mmmray/mmmray.github.io/transports.md

 * The other one may be some kind of mux, depending on which fork of v2ray you use.

 * TLS is not a "real" layer.
 The settings are passed into transport code, and the transport can do whatever it wants with it.
-However, most transports treat `tlsSettings` in a very similar way, and in fact call the same helper functions.
+However, all transports treat `tlsSettings` in almost the same way, and in fact call the same helper functions.

 Anyway, back to transports.